tencentyun/intlcloud-documents/yehe_doc/中间件与通信/邮件推送/常见问题/递送相关问题_intl_en.md

 [](id:que3)
 ### How long does it take for an email sent via SES to reach the recipient's inbox?
-Generally, an email will be delivered to the recipient's inbox within three seconds to five minutes, max 72 hours.
+Generally, an email will be delivered to the recipient's inbox within 3 seconds to 5 minutes, max 72 hours.
 A few emails may be delayed due to factors such as email content and the email service provider's policy.
-Therefore, it is normal to deliver an email in more than five minutes.
+Therefore, it is normal to deliver an email in more than 5 minutes.

 [](id:que4)
 ### Will email bounces or complaints caused by other SES users affect my email delivery rate?